-Prerequisites Grade of "C" or higher in Algebra 1 and Geometry and completion or concurrent enrollment in Algebra 2 or higher is required.
+Prerequisites Grade of "C" or above in Honors Chemistry and Algebra 2, or "B" in regular Chemistry and Algebra 2

 This is a class where the concepts of physics are used to explain phenomena that students have observed in the everyday world.
 Events that are familiar to the student are intended for college bound students as well as those needing a good background for technical positions.